choi0330/Aerodynamics/README.md

 # Aerodynamics
-# projects on analyzing airfoils
+# projects of analyzing lifts on wings